DrSkippy/Data-Science-45min-Intros/d3-201/README.md

 ### Tutorial

 ##### Part I: Render
-The first step is to set up our directory struction.
+The first step is to set up our directory structure.
 Run the following
 command:
 <pre>
 $ cd D3-201
 $ ./_setup_dirs_.py
 </pre>
-We should see new files:
+We should see the following new files.
 <br>
 <img src="img/file.png" alt="Drawing" style="width: 600px;"/>
 </br>